Instagram/IGListKit/Guides/Modeling and Binding.md

 Remember that `IGListKit` functions on **one model per section controller**.
 All of the cells in this design correlate to one top-level "post" object delivered by a server.
 You want to create a `Post` model that contains all of the information that the cells require.

 > A common mistake is to create a single model and section controller for a single cell.
-In this example, that will create a **very confusing** architecture since the top-level objects will contain a mix and match of user, image, and action, and comment models.
+In this example, that will create a **very confusing** architecture since the top-level objects will contain a mix and match of user, image, action, and comment models.

 ## Creating Models